Otricoli

 Otricoli is a town and comune in the province of Terni, Umbria, central Italy.
 It is located on the Via Flaminia, near the east bank of the Tiber, some 70 km north of Rome and 20 km south of Narni.

+It was originally the ancient Umbrian city of Ocriculum.

 History

+The Umbrian city was probably located on the hill under the modern town.
+After the defeat of the Umbrian tribes at the battle of Mevania in the Samnite Wars, the inhabitants of Ocriculum concluded an alliance with Rome in 308 BC.
+From this date that the city began to perform a strategic function as a border town between Umbria, the Ager Faliscus and the Sabina and especially following the construction in 220 BC of the Via Flaminia.